mesosphere/dcos-docs-site/pages/services/nifi/0.4.1-1.8.0/install/index.md

 ## Prerequisites

-- If you are using Enterprise DC/OS, you may [need to provision a service account](/latest/security/ent/service-auth/custom-service-auth/) before installing DC/OS {{model.techName }} Service.
+- If you are using DC/OS Enterprise, you may [need to provision a service account](/latest/security/ent/service-auth/custom-service-auth/) before installing DC/OS {{model.techName }} Service.
 Only someone with `superuser` permission can create the service account.
   - `strict` [security mode](/latest/security/ent/service-auth/custom-service-auth/) requires a service account.
   - In `permissive` security mode a service account is optional.
   - `disabled` security mode does not require a service account.